What Happens if Your Car Is Stolen With No Insurance?

 Notify the DMV

-Report the theft to your state's DMV, which maintains a database of stolen vehicles and works with the police to recover them.
+Report the theft to your state's DMV.
+The agency maintains a stolen vehicle database and works with police on recovery.

 4. 4